At Book Aid International all the income we receive is from voluntary donations – we receive no government grants.

 Our supporter promise

 We couldn’t do the work we do without the support of all our generous donors.
 We appreciate their support and we promise to use their money responsibly and in accordance with our charitable objectives.
-That is why we have published our Supporter Promise which you can find here.
+That is why we have published our Supporter Promise.